Sunday, 28 April 2013

 Fenton Hall, Stoke-on-Trent, Staffordshire

-The house stood on the low ground to the south-west of the manor house, and was a five bay, two storey pedimented house, probably of the late 18th century, with an early 19th century veranda, which was tenanted by William Adams (1772-1829) and subsequently his widow.
+The house stood on the low ground to the south-west of the manor house, and was a five bay, two storey pedimented house, probably of the late 18th century, with an early 19th century veranda, which was tenanted by William Adams (1772-1829) from 1818 and subsequently by his widow.
 Adams was no doubt responsible for adding the verandah.
 The house was demolished in 1847 to allow the construction of the North Staffordshire Railway.

 Basford Hall, Wolstanton, Staffordshire